 And then, secondly, you must be quick to obey God’s word.
 It is not enough simply to read the Bible or to hear it preached on Sundays.
 You must do what it says.
 God’s word is, well, God’s word.
 It is what God is saying to you.
 You cannot submit to God’s authority in your life without obeying God’s word.

-CONCLUSION: The view from the cave can be a dark and lonely one.
-The walls of the cave can block your perspective.
-The view from the cave can sometimes be depressing, but it does not mean that God is through with you or has forgotten his promises.
-We need to remember that God’s delays are not necessarily God’s denials.
+CONCLUSION: The view from the cave can be a dark and lonely place.
+The surrounding walls of the cave can block your perspective.
+The view from the cave can sometimes be depressing, but it does not mean that God is through with you or that God has forgotten his promises.
+God’s delays are not necessarily God’s denials.

 © Ray Fowler